-While climate change and its adverse impacts (in general) do not produce direct implications to national security, climate change acts as a burden multiplier by overwhelming the capacity of governments to manage existing drivers of instability and insecurity which potentially result in intra- or inter-state violence or conflict.20 In developing as well as developed economies, climate change, and its adverse impacts are posing heightened challenges to the capacity of governments to provide its population with basic needs and human security.
-This, coupled with existing pressures within society, climate change, and natural hazards, will put additional burdens on communities and governance institutions around the world.
+and insecurity which potentially result in intra- or inter-state violence or conflict.17 In developing as well as developed economies, climate change, and its adverse impacts are posing heightened challenges to the capacity of governments to provide its population with basic needs.
+This, coupled with existing pressures within society, climate change, and natural hazards will put additional burdens on communities and governance institutions around the world.
 In already fragile or fragmented contexts as well as in developed and stable communities, climate change is putting extra stress on existing demographic, socioeconomic, and/or political dynamics.
-Depending on the intensity and frequency of climate-related disasters, the degree of vulnerability and susceptibility of a society, climate change stressors could overburden the capacity of governments increasing the risk to instability, violence, and conflict.21
+Depending on the intensity and frequency of climate-related disasters, the degree of vulnerability and susceptibility of a society, climate change stressors could overburden the capacity of governments increasing the risk to instability, violence, and conflict within a state.18